wp-plugins/lastfm-records/readme.txt

    will display the cover of the last cd you listened to.
 7. In all other cases, use `<?php lastfmrecords_display(); ?>` in your templates

-   This function accepts two (optional!) arguments: `period` (lovedtracks, recenttracks, weekly, 3month, 6month, 12month, overall or lovedtracks) and `count` (any number bigger than 0)
+   This function accepts two (optional!) arguments: `period` (recenttracks, weekly, 3month, 6month, 12month, overall or lovedtracks) and `count` (any number bigger than 0)

    For example: `<?php lastfmrecords_display('weekly', 4); ?>` displays the 4 cds you listened to the most in the last week.
 If you do not add these, the values from the options page will be used.